-Will Bluebird Care UK pay me for my induction training?
+Will Bluebird Care pay me for my training?

-Applicants who succeed through the recruitment process will be invited to attend induction training.
+Applicants who succeed through the recruitment process will be invited to attend pre-employment skills assessment.
 This provides an opportunity for both you, and us, to find out more about each other and to decide whether the role is right for you.
-You will be paid for your induction training.
+You will not be paid for this skills assessment.

-After you have successfully completed the induction process, you will be offered a contract.
-Once you are an employee, you will be paid to complete any relevant training and development.
-This includes attending training courses, e-learning, shadowing other care assistants, on the job training, supervision and meetings.
+After being offered a contract, and once you are an employee any relevant training and development, this includes attending training courses, e-learning, shadowing other care assistants, on the job training, supervision and meetings will be paid.